Monday, 20 December 2021

 Narrow and uneven gravel path with exposed tree roots and rough rocky sections.
 Long steep slopes for 500m.
 Includes a narrow bridge, road crossings and several sets of stone steps.

 Coire loch appears like a hidden treasure among the trees: in summer it’s covered in water lilies, and dragonflies dart over the water.
-On the way back to the car park you’ll find signal posts along the forest track that bring some of the glen’s creatures to life.
+On the way back to the car park you’ll find signposts along the forest track that bring some of the glen’s creatures to life.

 Much of the road through the glen is single track, like many Highland roads.
 Drive slowly, and pull over to let other cars pass at the passing places.